Benjamin Ryan

 "'Born This Way' May Be The Wrong Song."
 (Second Nexus, Feb.
 2016)

 The vast chorus of personal testimony about the unchangeable nature of sexuality notwithstanding, there is weak scientific evidence supporting the notion that infants emerge from womb already primed as gay, lesbian or bisexual.
-And a new study
+And a new study now suggests that born-this-way arguments may not actually be the best way to promote acceptance toward gays.

-“It Really Might ‘Get Better’ for LGBT Teens.”
-(The Atlantic, February 2015) A new study lends support to the idea that bullying and depression decrease over time.
+A new study lends support to the idea that bullying and depression decrease over time.

 In Sept.
 2010—spurred by a slew of media reports about LGBT young people committing suicide—sex columnist Dan Savage posted a YouTube video with his husband, Terry Miller, directly addressing LGBT teens struggling with bullying.
 “It gets better,” the couple promised, pointing to their own lives as inspiration.